AlipMagical/open-vsx.org/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/eclipsefdn/open-vsx.org/issues/new).
+If your problem or idea is addressed,(https://github.com/eclipsefdn/open-vsx.org/issues/new).

 ## Trademarks